mitselek/ikea-skadis-meets-2020/models/skadis-to-2020/README.md

 ## Additional Information

-For more details on accessories and other models, please refer to the corresponding README files in the `skadis-accessories` and `2020-accessories` directories.
+For more information about other SKÅDIS and/or 2020 accessories, see the main [repository documentation](https://github.com/mitselek/ikea-skadis-meets-2020).